MindCollaps/MindCollaps/README.md

 # Noah Elijah Till aka MindCollaps or DoktorWu
 > "Paid to unleash chaos, passionate about crafting order."

-👜 Working at Deutsche Telekom Security GmbH as securty and penetarion tester
+👜 Working at Deutsche Telekom Security GmbH as security and penetration tester

 👨‍🎓 Dual study program at Deutsche Telekom B.Sc IT-Security